StingyJack/StingyBot/docs/Readme.md

 ## Working with the code

-**VERY IMPORTANT** - The System.Net.Http assembly that comes along with NETStandard 1.6 breaks most of the WebApi and other calls (tfs, etc).
+~~**VERY IMPORTANT** - The System.Net.Http assembly that comes along with NETStandard 1.6 breaks most of the WebApi and other calls (tfs, etc).
 Don't update the existing nuget packages without ensuring things arent wildly broken.
-See https://github.com/dotnet/corefx/issues/11100 for more info.
+See https://github.com/dotnet/corefx/issues/11100 for more info.~~
+All fixed. only took a few months.

 **less important** - handlers are intended to be loaded dynamically, by configuration.